voostindie/sprox/README.markdown

 ### Namespace support

 We've been completely ignoring XML namespaces.
 Therefore so did Sprox.
 By default Sprox processes all elements in the default namespace of XML documents.
 That's fine in many cases.
-When it isn't, you can enable support for multiple namespaces.
+When it isn't, you can enable support for namespaces.

 If all XML elements processed by a controller belong to the same namespace, declare it on the controller with a `@Namespace` annotation.
 For example: